ablab/stringdecomposer/README.md

     -i MIN_IDENTITY, --min-identity MIN_IDENTITY       only monomer alignments with percent identity >= MIN_IDENTITY are printed (by default MIN_IDENTITY=0%)

-    -s SCORING, --scoring SCORING                      set scoring scheme for SD in the format "insertion,deletion,mismatch,match" (by default "-1,-1,-1,1")
+    -s SCORING, --scoring SCORING                      set scoring scheme for StringDecomposer in the format "insertion,deletion,mismatch,match" (by default "-1,-1,-1,1")

     -b BATCH_SIZE, --batch-size BATCH_SIZE             set size of the batch in parallelization (by default 5000)

-    --fast                                             SD won't generate <second-best-monomer>, <second-best-monomer-identity>, <reliability> and _homo_-related columns (very useful in case of large number of monomers)
+    --fast                                             StringDecomposer won't generate <second-best-monomer>, <second-best-monomer-identity>, <reliability> and _homo_-related columns (very useful in case of large number of monomers)

 ## Latest updates